Jordan asserts authority on Palestinian Issue amid Israel-Saudi normalization - I24NEWS

 King Abdullah II, traditionally regarded as a sponsor of the Palestinians, expressed deep apprehension regarding this development.

-"I think that part of the challenge is with the Israeli government, this belief, and by some in the region, that you can parachute over Palestine, deal with the Arabs and work your way back – that does not work.
+"I think that part of the challenge is with the Israeli government, this belief by some in the region, that you can parachute over Palestine, deal with the Arabs and work your way back.
+That does not work.
 And even those countries that have Abraham Accords with Israel have difficulty moving publicly on those issues when Israelis and Palestinians are dying.
 So unless we solve this problem, there will never be a true peace," stated King Abdullah II.

-At a Middle East conference held on the sidelines of the United Nations General Assembly in New York last month, the Jordanian king cautioned Saudi Arabia against being too accommodating regarding the Palestinians' conditions for a deal.
+At a Middle East conference held on the sidelines of the United Nations General Assembly in New York last month, the Jordanian king warned that Saudi Arabia may be too lax when it comes to Israeli concessions to the Palestinians as part of the deal.
 Palestinian Authority President Mahmoud Abbas echoed similar sentiments at the UN, emphasizing the importance of the Palestinian people enjoying their full legitimate and national rights for lasting peace in the Middle East.

 King Abdullah II has been candid about his grievances with Israel, particularly Prime Minister Netanyahu, with whom relations have been minimal.
 However, his primary concern revolves around a more significant issue – the future status of Muslim sites.